 I’ve dreamt of a place in which to garden in a more organised fashion for years; somewhere I can have a potting tray that stays put, plus a big container to hide the compost bag and benches to grow seeds and overwinter plants.
 Oh, and tomatoes.
 I have been dreaming of tomatoes and the wonderful smell they create when grown in a greenhouse.

 It all feels like a bit of an experiment - despite having gardened for years I’ve only ever dabbled in seeds and then rather unsucessfully - thank goodness for plug plants!
 You see I hate mess - I don’t want my window-cills covered in trays with plastic lids or bags over their heads and when I did last try seeds in the spare room they all went leggy and yellow before I got to them.
-I had two small chicken at the time and a husband who travelled a great deal and it was apparently one thing too many to work, care for the children and remember to turn my seeds and prick them out at the right moment.
+I had two small children at the time, was working and had a husband who travelled a great deal and it was apparently one thing too many to work, care for the children and remember to turn my seeds and prick them out at the right moment.

 But now - with enough space, since we moved to the country a couple of years ago, the kids grown up and living useful lives without much input from me AND a greenhouse I’m reckon I’m all set.
 I’ve got space to play.
 With just Milly, the mini dachsie, around during the week my seeds will get a proper look in.

 I’ve chosen to site my new beauty between the back door and my studio and I’m creating a small vegetable garden to complement it which will be very visible and so needs to be as attractive as it is productive.
 This has felt rather a challenge as the space that made sense is very tight but I had an idea in the middle of the night last night which would give us more space and I can’t wait to get on my drawing board to see how it might work.